AI4OPT/OPFGenerator/slurm/README.md

 ## Output Structure

-The script will organize the output into the following directories within the specified `export_dir`:
+The script will organize the intermediate files into the following directories within the specified `export_dir`:

 - `slurm`: Contains generated SLURM job files and submission scripts created by the `submit_jobs.jl` script.
 - `res_json`: Stores JSON files with individual instance and solution data created during the sampler job.